-Radiologic and imaging tests: Radiologic tests for the first level of screening include skeletal survey, skull series, bone scans, and chest x-ray.
-Newer diagnostic imaging modalities, such as somatostatin analogue scintigraphy or fludeoxyglucose F 18 (18F-FDG) PET scans, augment, but do not replace the standard tests.[2,3,4,5,6]
+Radiologic and imaging tests: Radiologic tests for the first level of screening include skeletal survey, skull series, bone scans, and chest X-ray.
+Newer diagnostic imaging modalities, such as somatostatin analog scintigraphy or fludeoxyglucose F 18 (18F-FDG) positron emission tomography (PET) scans, augment, but do not replace the standard tests.[2,3,4,5,6]

 LCH causes fatty changes in the liver or hypodense areas along the portal tract, which can be identified by CT scans.

-18F-FDG PET scan: 18F-FDG PET scan abnormalities have been reported in the brains of seven LCH patients with neurologic and radiographic signs of neurodegenerative disease.
+18F-FDG PET scan: 18F-FDG PET scan abnormalities have been reported in the brains of seven patients with LCH, with neurologic and radiographic signs of neurodegenerative disease.
 There was good correlation with MRI findings in the cerebellar white matter, but less so in the caudate nuclei and frontal cortex.
 It was suggested that PET scans of patients at high risk for developing neurodegenerative LCH could show abnormalities earlier than MRI.
 PET scans often demonstrate lesions not found by other modalities and show a decrease of activity after 6 weeks of therapy, thus providing a better assessment of response to therapy than bone scans or plain X-rays.

-MRI: MRI findings of patients with diabetes insipidus include thickening and nodularity of the pituitary stalk with loss of the pituitary bright spot reflecting absence of anti-diuretic hormone.
-Later in the course, the stalk generally atrophies and this should not be used as evidence of response to therapy.
+MRI: MRI findings of patients with diabetes insipidus include thickening and nodularity of the pituitary stalk with loss of the posterior pituitary bright spot reflecting absence of anti-diuretic hormone.
+Later in the course, the stalk generally atrophies but this should not be used as evidence of response to therapy.